 Now, change the number of days for block and inode grace period depending on your need.
 Once you’re done, save the file.

 Generating Quota Reports:

 To generate quota usage reports, run the following command:

 As you can see, the user and group quota report is generated.

-If you only want to generate user quota reports, then run the following command:
+If you only want to generate user quota reports, run the following command:

-The same way, if you only want to generate group quota reports, then run the following command:
+In the same way, if you only want to generate group quota reports, run the following command: